Self-averaging parameter estimation for coarse-grained particle models: Example 3: LJ binary mixture

 \subsection{Physical picture emerging}

 The self-averaging method allows us to validate the CG Langevin model for the heavy particles and to extract several physical insights, summarized below: \begin{itemize} \item For a mass ratio above approximately $m_B/m_A=5$ the dynamics is fairly Markovian, as attested by the fact that the CG Langevin model can be succesfully fitted.
 A mass ratio of $2$ cannot be fitted, which we attribute to non-Markovian behaviour. \item Under the thermodynamic conditions considered here, long range solvent mediated interactions play a significant role in the dynamics. \item A pairwise \textit{friction} representation does not adequately describe the dynamics.
-In contrast, a pairwise \textit{mobility} formulation performs well, suggesting that the underlying friction is effectively many-body in character. \item At short separations, solvent layering effects appear to be important, leading to anisotropic friction. \item At intermediate separations, the medium induces an approximately isotropic friction that nevertheless depends on the particle configuration. \item At large separations of the order of the box sizes considered the friction is significant. \item The inferred hydrodynamic interactions are not accurately captured by the RPY tensor typically used in colloidal suspension simulations and based on continuum-hydrodynamics. \end{itemize}
+In contrast, a pairwise \textit{mobility} formulation performs well, suggesting that the underlying friction is effectively many-body in character. \item At short separations, solvent layering effects appear to be important, leading to anisotropic friction. \item At intermediate separations, the medium induces an approximately isotropic friction that nevertheless depends on the particle configuration. \item At large separations of the order of the box sizes considered the friction is significant. \item The inferred pair mobility differs qualitatively from the RPY tensor typically used in colloidal suspension simulations.
+In particular, while RPY predicts anisotropic couplings with $\mu_\parallel/\mu_\perp\to 2$ at large separations, the mobility inferred from MD is approximately isotropic, $\mu_\parallel\simeq\mu_\perp$, over intermediate distances [Fig.~\ref{Fig:LJ-1}(b)].
+This difference is not surprising, since the heavy tracers in the present LJ mixture differ from the bath particles only through their inertia and do not correspond to rigid continuum spheres with a prescribed hydrodynamic radius.